pedroagribeiro/nutrium-code-challenge/README.md

 npm install

 # Setup PostgreSQL and Elasticsearch instances
 bin/env/start

+# If, for some reason you want to destroy your development environment and start
+# again, just run the following commands.
+bin/env/destroy
+bin/env/start

 # Force the schema on to the database and populate it with data